Congressional candidate Harrison wants federal payroll support for casinos, tourism jobs

 South Jersey's economy won't recover without federal payroll assistance for the casino industry and other tourism employers, said Democratic primary candidate for Congress Brigid Callahan Harrison.

-She is calling for casino companies to receive federal pandemic assistance to rehire all of their employees until the COVID-19 pandemic no longer restricts business operations.
+Harrison is calling for casino companies to receive federal assistance to rehire all of their employees until the COVID-19 pandemic no longer restricts business operations.

 It's part of a Casino and Tourism Recovery Plan Harrison is releasing this week, she said Monday.

+It’s the most interesting and exciting Democratic congressional primary in the region in dec…

-But she said every month that casinos remain closed nationwide means that over $6 billion in wages and salaries are not paid to casino employees.
+But she said every month that casinos remain closed nationwide means more than $6 billion in wages and salaries are not paid to casino employees.

 She compared it to the airline industry, which is getting billions in taxpayer support.